 Gibsons is the commercial centre for the area south of the Roberts Creek/Sechelt boundary.
 It has two large shopping malls and several “strip” malls.
 Sunnycrest Mall has 111,651 ft² of retail space.
 The mall’s public areas were renovated in 2012.
-Lease space is occasionally available.
+Lease space is available.
 Gibsons Park Plaza has 81,402 ft² of retail space.
 Lease space is occasionally available.
 The mall was extensively renovated in 2012, and expansion is planned.
-Commercial space is available at highway-adjacent stand-alone buildings and at Soames Place mixed-use building near Sunnycrest Mall.
+Commercial space is available at highway-adjacent stand-alone buildings, small malls and at Soames Place mixed-use building near Sunnycrest Mall.

 The commercial occupancy rate for the Town is over 95%, with prime space along the main highway corridor and in the Lower Gibsons shopping district almost 100% occupied.

 Gibsons has an industrial zone near the Gibsons Way (Hwy 101) and several industrial properties along the highway.
 There is a small amount of undeveloped industrial land.